astropy/astropy/docs/development/contributing/get_devel_version.rst

     git remote add upstream git://github.com/astropy/astropy.git

-You can check that everything is set up properly so far by asking `git` to show you all of the remote it knows about for your local repository of `Astropy`_ with ``git remote -v``, which should display something like::
+You can check that everything is set up properly so far by asking `git` to show you all of the remotes it knows about for your local repository of `Astropy`_ with ``git remote -v``, which should display something like::

     upstream   git://github.com/astropy/astropy.git (fetch)